jwhitham/pico-wifi-settings/README.md

  - Raspberry Pi Pico W or Pico 2 W hardware
  - A "bare metal" C/C++ application for Pico (not FreeRTOS)
  - between 2kb and 13kb of code space depending on options used
+ - WiFi network(s) with a DHCP server and WPA authentication

 pico-wifi-settings uses the `cyw43` driver and `lwip` network stack which are provided with the